Longford county football team: History

 During the 1960s Mick Higgins was the coach of Longford when it won the National Football League (1966) and its first (and at the time of his death only) Leinster Senior Football Championship (SFC) (1968).
 He also led them to an O'Byrne Cup title in 1965.

-Jackie Devine set up two goals for Longford in the last six minutes of the 1968 Leinster SFC final to beat Laois by 3-9 to 1-4, where Sean Donnelly and Jim Hannify were the scorers.
+Jackie Devine set up two goals for Longford in the last six minutes of the 1968 Leinster SFC final to beat Laois by 3-9 to 1-4, where Seán Donnelly and Jim Hannify were the scorers.
 It was their only Leinster SFC title, and it came two years after a great victory over Galway on a scoreline of nine points to eight in the National League final.
 Longford also won the O'Byrne Cup in 1965, 2000 & 2020.

 When Longford lost a replayed Leinster SFC semi-final in 1970 it was the county's fourth semi-final in six years and 8th time reaching the semi-final stage.
 After 1970, Longford reached the Leinster SFC semi-final twice, in 1988 and 2018 (losing to Dublin on both occasions).

 Brendan Hackett managed the team between 1987 and 1990 in his first managerial role at inter-county level.
 Longford made the 1988 Leinster SFC semi-finals and also two quarter-finals of the National Football League.

 Victories over Westmeath and Wicklow in 1988 left the county on the verge of a Leinster SFC final after 20 years.
 The team played well against Dublin and led by three points at half-time.
 Team manager and sports psychologist Hackett cited what happened next as an example of lack of self-belief in extremis: Dublin drew level with twenty minutes remaining and won by 18 points.

 Since first defeating Meath in the 1928 Leinster Championship, Longford has a decent record against that opponent in that competition and had a surprise victory in 1982.
 Longford forced Offaly to a replay in 1984, but the promise of the under-21 teams that reached successive Leinster finals in 1981 and 1982 failed to materialise.
 In 2002, the county's minor team won the Leinster Minor Football Championship, the following year the county vocational schools team won the All-Ireland Vocational Schools Championship at A and B level, the only county to do so.

 Eamonn Coleman was manager of Longford in 1996 & 1997.
 He was replaced by Michael McCormack in 1997.

 2001 saw Longford surrender the O'Byrne Cup in the opening round.
 The league saw Longford win four from the first five games, but defeats to Monaghan and Kildare in the final round meant there was no promotion.
 The championship began with victory over Louth in Navan to set up an SFC quarter-final against Dublin.
 Longford ultimately won well in that game, at Croke Park.
 2001 also saw the introduction of the back door, or qualifiers.
 Longford's first second chance outing was away to Wicklow, though Longford lost by a scoreline of 1-14 to 0-11.